High School Intern Programs

 1) Systems Thinkers in STEM Ambassadorship (STiSA)

-Current 10th and 11th graders were eligible to apply for STiSA.
+Current 10th and 11th graders are eligible to apply for STiSA.
 All applicants who complete the full application will be accepted into STiSA and can choose whether or not to participate.
 You can participate in both STiSA and the internship, should you be selected.
 As a participant, you will first be invited to attend a 2-hour, virtual workshop: “Systems are Everywhere.”
 You will learn about systems modeling and how systems thinking is used in research and careers.
 You will then have the opportunity to enroll in one of two virtual micro-courses: “Introduction to Systems Medicine” or “Environmental Systems, Research, and Stewardship.”
 From there, you will be invited to participate in other courses including the final virtual micro-course of the series, “Learning in Motion: Taking Action in Your Community.”
-These workshops will be held several times throughout the spring and early summer of this year.
+These workshops will be held several times throughout the spring and early summer.
 The invitation to these workshops will come to the email address you share with us in your application materials.
-After you attend a 2-hour workshop, you will be invited to join an interactive channel (using Slack or WhatsApp).
+After you attend a 2-hour workshop, you will be invited to join an interactive Slack channel.
 This will allow you to stay connected with our team, and to this year’s cohort of ambassadors, to hear about upcoming opportunities to advance your systems thinking in STEM.
 These opportunities will be a combination of virtual and in-person offerings that you can participate in according to your interest and availability.
 See this page for more information.

 COMPETITIVE OPPORTUNITY: